bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0045-node-folders/index.md

 ---
-title: 'Working with folders in Node.js'
+title: "Working with folders in Node.js"
-description: 'How to interact with folders using Node.js'
+description: "How to interact with folders using Node.js"
 ---

 The Node.js `fs` core module provides many handy methods you can use to work with folders.